 Blueberries Glycemic Index (GI) Score

 Blueberries have a glycemic index (GI) score of 53 out of 100 (5).

-Blueberries still fall under the low category, yet their score is not relatively low and higher than other such as strawberries, raspberries and blackberries whose GI scores are in mid-30s.
+Blueberries still fall under the low category, yet their score is not relatively low and higher than others such as strawberries, raspberries, and blackberries whose GI scores are in the mid-30s.

 Higher the score is, more likely that it negatively impacts your blood sugar levels after eating.

 In natural, this may hold you back on blueberries in fear of raising your blood sugar, but a resent study quoted on the World’s Healthier Foods, has found that berries including blueberries have a positive effect on blood sugar regulations in patients diagnosed of type 2 diabetes (7).